iso-tc211-jp/iinkai075/slideshow.md

   - Revise/Amend
   - Comment: Amend to harmonize with other standards
 2. Has this International Standard been adopted or is it intended to be adopted in the future as a national standard or other publication?
+  - Yes
-  - Yes (JIS X 7112)
+  - JIS X 7112:2006
-3. Is this International Standard used in your country without national adoption or are products used in your country based on this standard?
+3. Is the national publication identical, or proposed to be identical, to the International Standard or modified?
-  - No
+  - Identical
 4. Is this International Standard, or its national adoption, referenced in regulations in your country?
-  - Yes (基盤地図情報の整備に係る技術上の基準)
+  - Yes
+  - Public Notice of the Ministry of Land, Infrastructure, Transport and Tourism No. 1144, 2007 （基盤地図情報の整備に係る技術上の基準）

 ---
 ### 3. SR 19123:2005 (vers 2)